Viewed : 43,238 times

-Tyres are the four points of contact that link the car to the road surface.
-As they directly affect your safety on the road, it's crucial to know when to change them.
+Tyres are the four points of contact that link the car to the road surface, and directly affect your safety, so it's crucial to know when to change your tyres.

 Category: Car Maintenance Advice